BonsonW/slorado/docs/cuda-build.md

 # Building CUDA version of slorado on x84_64

 1. To build for the NVIDIA GPU, you need to have the CUDA toolkit installed.
-We have tested with CUDA 10, 11 and 12.
+See [below](#tested-versions-and-requirements) for the CUDA toolkit versions we have tested/

-2. A minimum g++ version of 5.4 (available on Ubuntu 16.04 or higher) is required as of slorado 0.2.0 due to libtorch v2.0.0.
+2. A minimum g++ version as listed [below](#tested-versions-and-requirements) is required due to libtorch.
+You check check your g++ version as `g++ --version`.

 3. Install zlib development files needed for slow5lib: